awarelabshq/testchimp-sdk/backend/README.md

       ignored_fields:
         - "$.results[*].items[*].bar"

-      # fields matching the following json queries will be captured as span attributes (the name of the span attribute will be the name of the field prefixed with "aware.extracted").
+      # fields matching the following json queries will be captured as span attributes (the name of the span attribute will be the name of the field).
 If there are multiple matches, the values will be concat using ","
       extract_to_span_attributes:
         - "$.results[*].item_type"

       # Headers listed below will be captured as separate span attributes.
-The name of the attribute will be the name of the header field prefixed with "aware.extracted".
+The name of the attribute will be the name of the header field".
       extract_headers_to_span_attributes:
         - "project_id"

       # If the unique user id is part of the body (either response or request) rather than a header, the json path to
       # the body element can be specified here.
 This will be used to extract and tag each session to the corresponding
-      # test user so that sessions for a given user can be queried via Aware Studio.
+      # test user so that sessions for a given user can be queried via TestChimp Platform.
 This is only recommended in test
       # envs to preserve PII in prod.
       user_id_field: "$.user_info.user_id"
 ```